 How Commerce is responding to the coronavirus.

 We are taking this very seriously and are taking steps to allow us to help protect your health and safety while continuing to serve you.
-Banks are considered essential businesses and Commerce will remain open to serve our customers and the public under the essential activity orders.
+Commerce drive-thrus are open to help our customers take care of their banking needs, and our branch lobbies continue to be accessible by appointment.
 And we are ready to assist you if you are facing financial hardship.

 We ask you to be on the lookout for suspicious email and text messages that try to convince you to share sensitive information such as username and password, or ones that may impersonate a company, charity, or government agency.
 Commerce will never ask you for your personal information or log-in credentials in an email or text message.

 Commerce Bank is here for our customers – in good times and challenging times – and this situation is no exception.
 We appreciate your continued trust and the privilege to serve you.We will continue to follow the recommendations from the Centers for Disease Control and Prevention.
 As the situation evolves, we’ll share updates here as we have them.

 How can I access my accounts and manage my finances now?

 Our Mobile App and Online Banking are available 24/7 to make deposits, transfer funds, make payments and more.
 They’re simple to use, and free.

 Business customers have a few additional options to access their accounts:

 - CashFlow Complete

 - Remote Deposit